maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <h4 class="header" id="linear_class">LDA and QDA</h4>

 <blockquote class="tip">
-<strong>TLDR:</strong> LDA assumes that the data for each class come from a Gaussian distribution with a class-specific mean vector and a shared covariance matrix, whereas QDA computes a per class covariance matrix.
+<strong>TLDR:</strong> LDA assumes that the data for each class come from a Gaussian distribution with a class-specific mean vector and a shared covariance matrix across all classes, whereas QDA computes a per class covariance matrix.
 </blockquote>

 ##### Introduction